Raising a Child with Autism: You’re Not Alone

 We all know the challenges of parenting.
 But when your child has a physical or developmental condition, the responsibilities and stress intensify.

-Autism is a complex, lifelong developmental disability that usually appears during early childhood and can impact a person’s social skills, communication and relationships.
-The condition has a certain set of behaviors that affects people differently.
+Autism is a complex, lifelong developmental disability that usually appears during early childhood and can impact a person’s social skills, communication, and relationships.
+The condition has a certain set of behaviors that affect people differently.
 There is no known single cause of autism.
 Early diagnosis helps a person receive the support and services that they need, which can lead to an improved quality of life.

 Some of the signs include: